There are many ways you can organize your life to make yourself more successful and productive.

 Unless you have a strict browser separation between work and leisure, we strongly recommend keeping all bookmarks in one place.
 You can easily import Chrome bookmarks to other browsers and vice versa.
 Check your preferred browser’s FAQ for details.

 Keeping evening in one place always beats spreading yourself too thin among multiple resources.
-That’s why we, at Bordio, also recommend keeping all tasks on the same to-do list and calendar to avoid forgetting something.
+That’s why we, at Bordio, also recommend keeping all tasks on the same daily tasks tracker and schedule maker to avoid forgetting something.

 To learn more about organizing and decluttering, check out our Mind Sweep guide for organizing all your tasks, goals, and dreams.
 Once you’re done with that, go on to the Task Prioritization guide, where we share tons of tips on prioritizing your to-dos for maximized productivity.